 Completion of the doctoral program, itself, does not result in administrative certification.
 However, many of the competencies required for a variety of administrative certificates are embedded in the doctoral courses, and approved by PDE as meeting certification requirements, so earning certification is streamlined through the program.
 Students interested in certification must meet PDE’s requirements for certification, and meet individually with the coordinator of the Master’s and Certification Programs in Educational Leadership to discuss options and develop a plan of study.
 Arcadia University's Superintendent Letter of Eligibility program and its courses are approved to meet the requirements for Act 45/PIL (PA Inspired Leadership Program).

 Do I need to take the Graduate Record Examination (GRE)?

 Prospective students are encouraged to prioritize submission of all non-GRE/MAT required application documents to the Office of Enrollment Management.
 The admission committee will determine on an individual student basis, after reviewing all other documents submitted, if additional testing information is needed.
-Although the GRE is preferred, the Miller Analogies Test is also accepted in these circumstances.

 When can I apply?